-Despite the attempts in Western discourse to naturalize sexuality and declare queers unnatural, appealing to the theory of natural selection, these attempts are disproved by the ample evidence of non-reproductive sex practices existing among the non-human animals.
-In fact, homosexual behavior has been observed in the multiple groups of animals, birds and insects, and on the whole the sexual practices in the non-human world are more diverse and go beyond the natural/unnatural frame.
+Despite the attempts in Western discourse and practice to naturalize sexuality and declare and in the 19th and 20th centuries to incarcerate … queers unnatural, appealing to the theory of natural selection, these attempts are disproved by the ample evidence of non-reproductive sex practices existing among the non-human animals.
+In fact, ‘homosexual’ behavior has been observed in the multiple groups of animals, birds and insects, and on the whole the sexual practices in the non-human world are more diverse and go beyond the natural/unnatural frame.
 The dichotomy of natural/unnatural is mostly used as the argument to maintain the dominant social (heterosexual) norm and support the social construction of sexuality instead of exploring and acknowledging the sexual diversity in the human and non-human world (Gaard, 1997).
 By constructing the opposing dichotomy of natural/unnatural the humanity made a bad service to itself by overlooking the real life of animals and the existence of sexual diversity.
 Therefore, the exploration of variations of sexual behaviors in non-human world presents a challenge to that dichotomy and to the idea of nuclear heterosexual pairing as natural (Alaimo, 2009; Mortimer-Sandilands et al., 2010).
 Sturgeon’s writing about the modes of sexual behavior of Antarctic penguins further illustrates the “challenge to the cultural production of a heterosexist evolutionary format, whereby survival equals heterosexual reproduction” (Mortimer-Sandilands et al., 2010, p.
 33).
 The enormous diversity of sex in non-human world also challenges the understanding of “natural” or heterosexual behavior as morally superior.
 Suffice to mention a pair of female Japanese macaques who lived in a long-term union, as an example (Hird, 2006).

 Considering this diversity and taking into account that humans are part of the animal world, the debates about what sexual behavior is natural or unnatural lose any meaning as “[h]omosexual behaviour is part of our evolutionary heritage” (Hird, 2006, p.
 40).
 Therefore, concluding the above, the naturalness of transsex should be discussed only from the following perspective: transsex is not a purely human phenomenon, but it is what proves once again that despite our culture humankind is part of nature/animal world (Hird, 2006).

+You make good arguments following gaard and some of Hird and Mortimer Sandilands.
+But are you ultimately extending the category of natural (to humans too) or are you querying the viability of the nature culture divide itself?
+More emphasis has to be put (with Grosz e.g. ) on changeability, instability and inventiveness within ‘nature’ (that includes culture); otherwise you ignore the history of adverse effects to define women and queers as natural.

 Work cited: